- For the University

-Cambridge Enterprise handles the sharing of licensing revenue with inventors and departments.
+Cambridge Enterprise handles the sharing of licensing revenue with inventors and departments in accordance with the University’s Intellectual Property Rights (IPR) Policy.

-In the tables below, net income is income received by Cambridge Enterprise less expenditure on:
+The tables below show the revenue sharing policy for opt-in and opt-out for registrable IP.
+Net income is income received by Cambridge Enterprise less expenditure on:

 Cambridge Enterprise distributes income equally between inventors and other relevant creators identified by the inventors, unless advised otherwise in writing.